alex3458/bitcoin-lottery/README.md

 This is a current Website.
-[Next.js](https://dev.bitcoinlotterys.com/)
+[Bitcoin Lottery](https://dev.bitcoinlotterys.com/)

 ## Getting Started